2020 community impact grants

 Last summer, Read and Feed distributed over 2,800 books and more than 1,400 meals to children during the summer months.

-"We are incredibly thankful for community partners like Pottawattamie County Community Foundation.
+"We are incredibly thankful for community partners like the Community Foundation for Western Iowa.
 The most powerful way to improve reading achievement is to increase access to age appropriate reading materials.
 Since 2018, more than 6,200 books and over 3,000 meal packs have been distributed to students through the Read and Feed program."

 - Greg Smith, Kids & Company Program Director